-The official position of the Japanese Government is that the Japan Prize, to be bestowed by the Science and Technology Foundation of Japan, will serve to deepen the understanding of the role played by science and technology in furthering world peace and prosperity, thereby making a vital contribution to the positive development of mankind.
-Based on this judgment, the government agencies concerned are urged to offer whatever cooperation necessary in all phases pertinent to this prize.
+The Government issued the following cabinet endorsement on the establishment of the Japan Prize on October 28, 1983: The official position of the Japanese Government is that the Japan Prize, to be bestowed by the Science and Technology Foundation of Japan\, will serve to deepen the understanding of the role played by science and technology in furthering world peace and prosperity, thereby making a vital contribution to the positive development of mankind.
+Based on this judgment, the government agencies concerned are urged to offer whatever cooperation necessary in all phases pertinent to this Prize.